Skip to main content

 1. Load Condition - Get the condition address from operator slot

-• Check other requirements (e.g., time constraints)
+• Check other requirements (for example, time constraints)

 3. Result: